Pump Up The Fun – Where Every PSI Counts

 While a tire inflator can be used for some tasks that would typically require an air compressor, it does have limitations.
 These limitations primarily arise from the lower pressure output and limited air volume of tire inflators.
 Additionally, tire inflators may not have the necessary attachments or fittings to connect to pneumatic tools or perform tasks that require a continuous supply of compressed air.

-Also See SERVOMASTER Tire Inflator Portable Tire Compressor Review
+Also See AstroAI Tire Inflator Review

 Suitable Applications